Hotel Review: Holiday Inn Old Sydney & The Explore the Rocks Package

 How to get to Holiday Inn Old Sydney

 Getting to and from the hotel from the airport is simple.
-Simply jump on a train to Circular Quay which takes only around 15 minutes and from there the hotel is only a 5 minute walk.
-That is certainly the quicker way to get there and the only way I would recommend in peak hour traffic, but then again, renting a car can be a great idea depending on what you may have planned and the hotel has on-site parking which is always a bonus.
+Simply jump on a train to Circular Quay which takes only around 15 minutes and from there the hotel is only a 5-minute walk.
+That is certainly the quickest way to get there and the only way I would recommend in peak hour traffic, but then again, renting a car can be a great idea depending on what you may have planned and the hotel has on-site parking which is always a bonus.